Bex32/Pwn-Notes/ROP.md

 ```
-This aproch will not work allways:
+This aproach will not work allways:
 If the Dynamic loader checks the boundaries.
 If symbol versioning and huge pages are enabled.